 Chase is launching a new Marriott Rewards Premier Plus Credit Card that boasts the following benefits:

-- 6 points per $1 at Marriott hotels
+- 6 points per $1 at participating Marriott and SPG hotels

 - 2 points per $1 on all remaining purchases